UniMath/agda-unimath/src/foundation/cones-over-cospan-diagrams.lagda.md

 ### Parallel cones over parallel cospan diagrams

 Two cones with the same domain over parallel cospans are considered
-{{#concept "parallel" Disambiguation="cones over cospan diagrams"}} if they are part of a fully coherent diagram.
-I.e., there is a fully coherent cube where all the vertical maps are identities, the top face is given by one cone, and the bottom face is given by the other.
+{{#concept "parallel" Disambiguation="cones over parallel cospan diagrams"}} if they are part of a fully coherent diagram: there is a fully coherent cube where all the vertical maps are identities, the top face is given by one cone, and the bottom face is given by the other.

 ```agda